Choi wins U.S. Women's Open by four shots

 Shanshan Feng, the first player from mainland China to win a major title with victory at last month’s LPGA Championship, closed with a 71 to share fourth place at two over with South Korea’s Lee Il-hee (70) and Italy’s Giulia Sergas (72).

-In pursuit of her sixth victory on the LPGA Tour, Choi made a stumbling start to the final round by bogeying the opening hole but she maintained her advantage after playing partner Yang also faltered there.
+In pursuit of her sixth victory on the LPGA Tour, Choi made a stumbling start to the final round with a bogey on the opening hole but she maintained her advantage after Yang also faltered there.

 Both players birdied the par-four fourth before Yang picked up another shot at the ninth to trim Choi’s lead to five.